make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - The built-in generators
   provided by most programming languages should be sufficient.
+- Unfortunately the generator that JavaScript
+  (called `Math.random()`)
-- Unfortunately the generator that JavaScript provides (called `Math.random()`) has no way to set the seed.
+  provides no way to set the seed.
 - If we try to use it
   for generating the points on our planet we cannot guarantee that every player will see the same world.
-- We need to a seedable generator.
+- We need a seedable generator.
 - The equation often used for this is called a linear congruential generator (LCG).
-- The equation itself is very simple but involves several constants which must be chosen very carefully.
+- The equation itself is very simple but involves several constants which must be chosen carefully.
-- Selecting the constants to ensure sufficient randomness is non-trivial and has been a topic of research.
+- In fact, selecting the constants to ensure sufficient randomness is non-trivial and has been a topic of research.
 - Let's see how the output of a generator with poorly-chosen constants